 Compared to other Tabata training systems:

 • The main advantage of the method is its high efficiency.
-In just 4-20 minutes of training 3-4 p. more fat is burned per week than with classic hourly cardio loads.
-The fat burning effect of the Tabata protocol is based on the fact that it triggers a fat burning mechanism that works not only during training, but also continues for 24 hours after training.
-Regular cardio does not have such an “afterburning effect”; with it, fat burns only during training.
+In just 4-20 minutes of training, 3-4 rubles. more fat is burned per week than with classic hour-long cardio exercises.
+The fat-burning effect of the Tabata protocol is based on the fact that it triggers a fat-burning mechanism that operates not only during classes, but also continues for 24 hours after the training.
+Regular cardio does not have this “afterburning effect”; it burns fat only during training.

-• The Tabata Method improves both aerobic (cardiac) endurance and anaerobic (muscle) endurance.
+• The Tabata method improves both aerobic (cardiac) endurance and anaerobic (muscular) endurance.

 • Due to the anaerobic effect, the Tabata system burns only fat, keeping muscle tissue intact.

 • Tabata improves muscle tone.
-And although it does not greatly affect muscle growth and is not able to replace strength training, it helps to overcome the body's adaptation to stress and move off the dead center weight loss and muscle gain with a plateau effect.
+And although it does not greatly affect muscle growth and is not able to replace strength training, it helps to overcome the body’s adaptation to stress and get the weight loss and muscle gain off the ground during the plateau effect.

-• You can work out according to the Tabata protocol anywhere - at home, in the gym, in nature.
+• You can practice the Tabata protocol anywhere - at home, in the gym, in nature.

-• No equipment is needed for classes, the only thing needed is a timer that beeps according to the protocol.
-The Tabata timer program can be downloaded to your smartphone for free or used online.
+• You don’t need any equipment for the classes; the only thing you need is a timer that gives sound signals according to the protocol.
+The Tabata timer program can be downloaded for free to your smartphone or used online.

-• Regular Tabata training reduces the risk of developing type 2 diabetes, helps to overcome depression.
+• Regular Tabata training reduces the risk of developing type 2 diabetes and helps overcome depression.

-The main feature of Tabata training is that you need to perform exercises at maximum speed.
-That is, in a 20-second period of time, you need to do the maximum possible number of repetitions, while not violating the technique of the exercise.
-To achieve the expected effect, it is necessary to work at the limit of strength, at which the heart "pops out of the chest."
+The main feature of Tabata training is that you need to perform the exercises at maximum speed.
+That is, in a 20-second period of time you need to do the maximum possible number of repetitions, without violating the technique of the exercise.
+To achieve the expected effect, it is necessary to work at the limit of strength, at which the heart “jumps out of the chest.”

-Therefore, for people with poor physical fitness, Tabata is potentially dangerous.
-Those who finally got off the couch and decided to take care of their physical form think in vain that Tabata for beginners is suitable for them.
-It should be noted that beginners for loads of this intensity level are those who have been systematically engaged in cardio and strength training for at least 2 months and have experience in high-intensity interval training.
+Therefore, Tabata is potentially dangerous for people with poor physical fitness.
+Those who finally got off the couch and decided to take care of their physical fitness are in vain thinking that Tabata for beginners will suit them.
+It should be noted that beginners for loads of this level of intensity are those who have been systematically engaged in cardio and strength training for at least 2 months and have experience in high-intensity interval training.

-Due to the fact that during the implementation of this protocol the heart and joints are subjected to a high load, it is imperative to do a warm-up and a hitch at the beginning and end of classes.
-This will prepare the body for intensive work, and then smoothly bring the cardiovascular system out of stress mode.
+Due to the high stress placed on the heart and joints during this protocol, it is imperative to do a warm-up and cool-down at the beginning and end of classes.
+This will prepare the body for intense work, and then smoothly remove the cardiovascular system from stress mode.

 Selection of exercises

 Exercises for Tabata can be taken from cardio training complexes, strength training with your own weight, with light weights.
-It can be squats, jumps, burpees, planks, lunges, push-ups, sprints and more.
-The main thing is to perform them as quickly as possible.
+This could be squats, jumping jacks, burpees, planks, lunges, push-ups, sprinting and much more.
+The main thing is to complete them as quickly as possible.

-You can select exercises, focusing on the study of problem areas, but it is better to load the whole body - top, bottom and abs.
+You can select exercises, focusing on working out problem areas, but it is better to load the whole body - top, bottom and abs.

-During one 4-minute round, which includes 8 cycles, you can perform from 1 to 8 different exercises.
-The options may be:
+During one 4-minute round of 8 cycles, you can perform from 1 to 8 different exercises.
+The options may be as follows:

-• 1 exercise is repeated in 8 sets;
+• 1 exercise is repeated in 8 approaches;

 • 2 different exercises are performed according to one of the schemes: 11112222, 12121212, 11221122;